Blog

 A project management platform, for instance, with an annual subscription of $1,200, a gross margin of 70%, and an annual churn rate of 25%, would have a CLV of $3,360.

-saas dashboard: Customer Acquisition Cost (CAC)
+SaaS dashboard: Customer Acquisition Cost (CAC)

-CAC meaning in saas
+CAC meaning in SaaS

 Customer Acquisition Cost (CAC) shows how much you spend to gain a new customer.
 You use this metric to measure the efficiency of your sales and marketing efforts.
 CAC helps you understand if your spending leads to profitable growth.
-In the saas industry, keeping CAC low while increasing revenue is a key goal.
-You compare CAC with other saas metrics and kpis to see if your business model is sustainable.
+In the SaaS industry, keeping CAC low while increasing revenue is a key goal.
+You compare CAC with other SaaS metrics and KPIs to see if your business model is sustainable.
 If CAC rises faster than revenue, you may need to adjust your strategy.

 The average CAC varies by industry.
 You can use the table below to compare your numbers with 2026 benchmarks: